maRce10/marce10.github.com/_posts/2017-06-06-Individual_sound_files_for_each_selection.md

 ### Step 2: Add a <i>(X)lapply</i> function

-Several versions of the `lapply` function found in R base package can be used.
+Several versions of the `lapply` function can be used.
 The function `pblapply` from the package [pbapply](https://cran.r-project.org/package=pbapply) provides a nice progress bar.
 The following code should produce cuts for each selection in `selec.table`:

 {% highlight r %}